28 Downstream clusters #

 management cluster

-.Use Fleet’s CLI to convert a Helm chart into a Bundle that you can directly use and will not need to host somewhere.
+.Use Fleet’s CLI to convert a Helm chart into a Bundle that you can directly use and will not need to be hosted somewhere.
 Fleet’s CLI can be retrieved from their release page, for Mac users there is a fleet-cli Homebrew Formulae.

 Go to the Day 2 release page and find the Edge 3.X.Y release that you want to upgrade your chart to and click Assets.